treofinancial/google_maps_places_autocomplete_widgets/README.md

 - The base classes and mixin generics provided in this package allow for the addition of address autocompletion to virtually any of custom widgets.

-## Getting started

-A complete example mobile/desktop applications illustrates the use of both common and optional parameters.
-This includes the use of the address autocomplete TextFormField widget to fill multiple other TextFormFields from the user's selectioned address suggestion.

 ## Usage

 You can find a complete example of usage in `example/main.dart`.